Dikshatomarr/Product-Analysis/README.md

 ## Executive Summary
 This end-to-end product analytics project aims to simulate a real-world scenario for an app similar to Jar or Slice.
 The goal is to analyze user behavior, transaction patterns, and revenue performance using an integrated modern data stack.

-- Tools Used: Alteryx, Python, Power BI, Apache Airflow
+- Tools Used: Alteryx, Python, Power BI
 - Business Goal: Understand user conversion, retention, and revenue generation across the user lifecycle.
 - Output: Cleaned datasets, exploratory data analysis, and dynamic dashboards.